raf723/blackjack/README.md

 2. Use VSCode Live Server to launch the application

 ## Credits
-Many thanks to Alex Peattie for being my first teacher in web development!
+Many thanks to Alex Peattie for teaching me all about web development!